Quincy Jones Testifies in $30M Royalty Fight With Michael Jackson Estate

 In October 2013, Jones sued Jackson’s estate MJJ Productions and Sony Music Entertainment for breach of a Nov.
 1, 1978, producer’s agreement, and a Dec.
 1, 1985, producer’s agreement with the King of Pop.

 After Jackson died in 2009, Jones says Jackson’s three children, through his estate, began releasing new material without paying Jones his share.
-The new works included soundtracks for the documentary “This Is It” and the Cirque du Soliel production “Michael Jackson: The Immortal Work Tour.”
+The new works included soundtracks for the documentary “This Is It” and the Cirque du Soliel production “Michael Jackson: The Immortal World Tour.”

 Jones also says the Jackson children secretly entered into a joint venture agreement with Sony Music that exploited the master recordings of the music he produced with Jackson.

 Jones seeks $30 million in alleged unpaid royalties.
-During the trial in LA County Superior Court Judge Michael Stern courtroom downtown, jurors heard that Jones had received $18 million in compensation from the contracts.
+During the trial in LA County Superior Court Judge Michael Stern’s courtroom downtown, jurors heard that Jones had received $18 million in compensation from the contracts.

 After taking the stand, Jones told his attorney Mike McKool that during his 70-year-career he learned that he could only make successful records with “extreme love, respect and trust.”
 He had left the negotiating of his contracts to his attorneys because he did not know how to translate the “legalese.”